logo

 My baby just started solids and has diarrhoea—is this normal?

 Mild diarrhoea is common in babies when starting solids.
 Your baby’s digestive system may become confused if introduced to new foods before it is ready to digest those more complex foods.
-This is a transition phase, and so the stool, its consistency, and frequency can change depending on where you are in the transition phase.
-Some babies are even sensitive to foods like cow’s milk or soy, and an elimination diet can help determine whether they are bothered by those foods.
+This is a transition phase, so the stool, consistency, and frequency can change with time.
+Some babies are even sensitive to foods like cow’s milk or soy, an elimination diet can help determine whether they are bothered by those foods.

-Signs of dehydration include: a dry or sticky mouth. few or no tears when crying. eyes that look sunken. in babies, the soft spot (fontanelle) on top of the head looks sunken. peeing less or fewer wet diapers than usual. crankiness. drowsiness or dizziness.
+Signs of dehydration include: A dry or sticky mouth There are few or no tears when crying Eyes that look sunken In babies, the soft spot (fontanelle) on top of the head looks sunken Peeing less or fewer wet diapers than usual Crankiness increases Drowsiness or dizziness

 How much ORS should be given to babies?